 Transferring Your Assets Into Someone Else’s Name

-A common method to protect assets from lawsuit is the simple transfer of assets, property, shares, or other items into someone else’s name.
-There are large implications of this action–legally speaking the person who now “owns” your assets actually legally DOES own them.
+A common method to protect assets from lawsuits is the simple transfer of assets, property, shares, or other items into someone else’s name.
+There are large implications of this action--legally speaking the person who now “owns” your assets actually legally DOES own them.

 If they don’t adhere to the terms of your agreement, you have no legal recourse whatsoever.
 Take this approach with caution and remember that some state laws may have certain requirements that prevent asset transfer under certain conditions such as an ongoing legal case.

 Some states have laws regarding “fraudulent conveyance” which is described by at least one legal website as “moving assets with the willful intention of placing them beyond the reach of a creditor who has a legitimate claim to them”.

 Do not run afoul of these laws and remember that you will need to learn the legal requirements of your state to know what may or may not be illegal there.
 Those who may have unwittingly participated in an illegal asset transfer should know that they may be legally liable for such schemes, but many states may have a statute of limitations on prosecuting such cases--know the law and know your rights.